 The propane business is a "margin-based" business where the level of profitability is largely dependent on the difference between sales prices and product cost.
 The unit cost of propane is subject to volatile changes as a result of product supply or other market conditions.
 Propane unit cost changes can occur rapidly over a short period of time and can impact margins as sales prices may not change as rapidly.
 There is no assurance that we will be able to fully pass on product cost increases, particularly when product costs increase rapidly.
 We have generally been successful in passing on higher propane costs to our customers and have historically maintained or increased our gross margin per gallon in periods of rising costs.
 In periods of increasing costs, we have experienced a decline in our gross profit as a percentage of revenues.
 In periods of decreasing costs, we have experienced an increase in our gross profit as a percentage of revenues.
+Propane is a by-product of crude oil refining and natural gas processing and, therefore, its cost tends to correlate with the price fluctuations of these underlying commodities.
+The price of crude oil and natural gas have maintained historically high costs in 2003 and 2004, and propane has also been at historically high costs.
+As such, our selling prices have been at higher levels in order to attempt to maintain our historical gross margin per gallon.
+We expect the historical high cost of crude oil and natural gas to remain so for the foreseeable future and accordingly expect both our propane costs and our selling prices to remain at higher levels.
 Retail sales generate significantly higher margins than wholesale sales, and sales to residential customers generally generate higher margins than sales to our other retail customers.